WellthCare

 Step 3: Your Second-Level Appeal (External Review)

 If your first appeal is denied (or deemed denied), you typically have another 60 days to request a second-level internal appeal.
 However, many states and ERISA-qualified plans require you to request an external independent review at this stage.
-The insurer must complete this review within:
+The insurer has to complete this review within:

 • 30 days for standard claims